Here’s a quick and easy DIY toy: Make a Paper Helicopter! They are a wonderful and easy engineering project for kids!

 - Paper clips

-- Step One Cut your paper and draw template.
+- Step One Cut your paper and draw guide.

 - Step Two Fold section D along long dotted line